Rukhshio/Standarized-Soil-Moisture-Tempreture-Compound-Index-SSTCI-/README.md

 Standardized relative to climatology

-Instead of simple averaging, you use a Frank copula to model joint dependence between SASMI and STI and derive a compound probability-based index.
+Instead of simple averaging, we use a Frank copula to model joint dependence between SASMI and STI and derive a compound probability-based index.

-That’s actually the key innovation:
-You’re not just co-occurrence filtering — you're statistically modeling joint behavior.

 3️⃣ Event Detection Framework